 Buddy, the failed successor to Bosko, appeared in The Warners 65th Anniversary Special.

-Which is wasn't unusual for Tiny Toons since the whole plot of the show is the main characters are the proteges of famous "Looney Tunes" characters.
+Which wasn't rare for Tiny Toons, since the whole plot of the show is the main characters are the proteges of famous "Looney Tunes" characters.

 [Homer and Bart accidentally pick up Bender of Futurama while driving through a portal tunnel]